Azure/iotedge-lorawan-starterkit/README.md

 LOG_TO_HUB      true       Log info are sent from the module to IoT Hub.
 You can used VSCode, [IoTHub explorer](https://github.com/Azure/iothub-explorer) or [Device Explorer](https://github.com/Azure/azure-iot-sdk-csharp/tree/master/tools/DeviceExplorer) to monitor the log messages
 LOG_TO_HUB      false      Log info is not sent to IoT Hub (default if omitted)

 LOG_TO_CONSOLE  true       Log info in docker log (default if omitted).
-Log in to the gateway and use "sudo docker logs LoRaWanNetworkSrvModule -f" to follow the log
+Log in to the gateway and use "sudo docker logs lorawannetworksrvmodule -f" to follow the log
 LOG_TO_CONSOLE  false      No log info in the docker log

 ## Customize the solution & Deep dive